zorael/kameloso/README.md

 port                6667
 ```

-`pass` is different from `authPassword` in that it is supplied very early during login (registration) to even allow you to connect, even before negotiating username and nickname, which is otherwise the very first thing to happen. `authPassword` is something that is sent to services after registration is finished and you have successfully logged onto the server.
+`pass` is not the same as `authPassword`.
+It is supplied very early during login (or *registration*) to even allow you to connect, even before negotiating username and nickname, which is otherwise the very first thing to happen. `authPassword` is something that is sent to services after registration is finished and you have successfully logged onto the server.
 (In the case of SASL authentication, `authPassword` is used during late registration.)

 Mind that a full Twitch bot cannot be implemented as an IRC client.

-# Use as a library
+## Use as a library

 The IRC server string-parsing modules are largely decoupled from the rest of the program, needing only some helper modules.